rasendubi/blog/posts/2014-10-26-7-things-you-should-know-about-make.md

     Markdown.pl $^ > $@
 ```

-`$^` is automatic variable that means dependencies, while `$@` means target; so this rule simply passes my markdown files through converter.
-To see more details on how to write pattern rules and more automatic variables [refer to manual](http://www.gnu.org/software/make/manual/make.html#Pattern-Rules).
+`$^` is an automatic variable that means dependencies while `$@` means target; so this rule just passes my markdown files through the converter.
+To see more details on how to write pattern rules and more automatic variables [refer to the manual](http://www.gnu.org/software/make/manual/make.html#Pattern-Rules).

 ## Default implicit rules

 GNU Make has a set of default rules.
 So that in lots of cases you don't have to write explicit rules.
 The list includes, but not limited to, rules for compiling C, C++, assembler programs and linking them.
 The full list is available at [make manual](https://www.gnu.org/software/make/manual/html_node/Catalogue-of-Rules.html).

 It's possible to don't have Makefile at all.
-For example, you can just save source code of a program in file called hello.c and then just invoke `make hello`.
+For example, you can just save source code of a program in the file called hello.c and then just invoke `make hello`.
 Make will automatically compile hello.o from hello.c and then link it in hello for you.

 The recipes are defined in the form `$(CC) $(CPPFLAGS) $(CFLAGS) -c`.
-That makes it possible to change rule by changing variables.
+That makes it possible to change the rule by changing variables.
 To compile source files with clang just add the following line: `CC := clang`.
 In the directory I'm using for saving my small test programs I have a tiny Makefile:

 ```make